Cogmasters/concord/docs/CODING_GUIDELINES.md

 ### Nesting

-To keep the code away from deep nesting one should always check for false conditions.
+To keep the code away from deep nesting, one should always check for false conditions.

 Instead of checking only for true, like so: